racharahul/my-web-app/README.md

-# Containerized Calculator Web Application
+# Containerized Calculator Web App

 This project demonstrates a containerized web application that implements a simple calculator.
 It utilizes Docker for containerization, NGINX as a reverse proxy, and GitHub Actions for continuous integration and continuous deployment (CI/CD).